vkatari10/trading-bot/src/runtime/c-src/README.md

 # `c-src/` - C Source Code

-This folder was originally intended to contain `C` code that could offload heavy operations from `Go`.
-Due to the extra complexity of handling `C` arrays in `Go`, there are no current implementations.<br>
+This folder intended to contain `C` code that could be called from `Go` to enhance runtime performance, but due to extra complexity of managing `C` arrays in `Go` there is no current implementation.

-However in the future if we need to add `C` source code to move heavy numerical operations away from `Go` this folder makes it easy to implement and integrate into the `go-src` folder.<br>
+If you would like to use `C` in `Go`, only create methods that return non-heap values (doubles, ints, etc.) and use `import C` in `Go`.
+You can use the provided compilation script to compile your `C` code so `Go` can link and execute it.